800226amit/docsify/README.md

 ## Step-5

-> For Makeing repository click on top "New repository".
+>For making a repository, click on "New repository".

 ![image](./image/newrepocc.png)